 - Students are expected to submit new and original work for class assignments.

-- Students will be reported to Manager Arts Culture & Adult Higher Learning for disciplinary action for causing wrongful injury, violating the D&A policy or who unlawfully enters campus building/ office.
+- Students will be reported to the Academic Programs Manager for disciplinary action for causing wrongful injury, violating the D&A policy or who unlawfully enters campus building/ office.